 While the recently enacted comprehensive health reform bill will ensure that most children and youth receive timely and comprehensive medical attention, those children covered under Medicaid may be at risk if states’ budget problems continue.

 - In 2011, 107,500 children received some form of government funded health care and 15,900 were uninsured.

 - As a result of the health care reform bill, those under the age of 26 can remain on their parent’s health insurance, and insurance companies can no longer deny coverage to children with pre-existing conditions.

-- While the Health Care Reform Act does require coverage for basic pediatric services, including oral health, 72.5% of children enrolled in Medicaid in Nevada do not receive dental care.
+- The Affordable Care Act does require coverage for basic pediatric services, including oral health, but 62.9% of children enrolled in Medicaid in Maine do not receive dental care.

-- Immunizations save money, improve children’s health throughout their lives, and provide substantial economic benefits – The Centers for Disease Control estimates, for every dollar spent on childhood immunizations, between $6 and $30 are saved in direct medical costs from diseases prevented.
+Immunizations save money, improve children’s health throughout their lives, and provide substantial economic benefits – The Centers for Disease Control estimates that every $1 spent on childhood immunizations, an average of $18.40 is saved.